 Water from the tap is not drinkable.
 If you don’t trust the hygiene anywhere, watch out for ice cubes, salads and uncooked vegetables.

-• We could not pay with US$ anywhere.
-In Salento we then exchanged some dollars (at an unfavorable rate, admittedly).
-If you pin larger amounts, it is more advantageous than exchange
+- We could not pay with US$ anywhere.
+In Salento we exchanged some dollars (at an unfavorable rate).
+If you withdraw larger amounts, it is more favourable to go to an ATM than exchange dollars or euros

 Locals & language